juniskan/sailfish-secrets/README.md

 # Sailfish Secrets

-A storage and crypto API for using in Sailfish OS.
+A secrets storage and crypto API for use in Sailfish OS.

 ## Brief Description: